vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/set-operations.md

 returns all the neighbors of vertex `1` and `2`, with all possible duplications.

-`UNION` can also work with the `YIELD`-syntax-returned properties.
+`UNION` can also work with the `YIELD` statement.
 For example, let's suppose the results of the following two queries

 ```
 nebula> GO FROM 1 OVER e1 YIELD e1._dst AS id, e1.prop1 AS left.1, $$.tag.prop2 AS left.2 -- query 1